DragD3D: Realistic Mesh Editing with Rigidity Control Driven by 2D Diffusion Priors: Introduction

-Our main contribution is a direct 3D mesh editing algorithm that yields a global context-aware realistically deformed mesh by dragging just a few mesh vertices.
-More specific contributions are: \begin{itemize} \item We are the first to integrate the requirement of satisfying user-specified geometric constraints while utilizing the global context obtained through the use of 2D priors from a large-scale generative model. \item A novel loss function defined as a weighted combination of user-specified vertex constraints, ARAP, and a DDS score using the 2D prior, collectively optimizes for geometry and realism in the deformed shape. \item We introduce a dynamic weighting strategy for the optimization that gradually accommodates the user constraint in a global context-aware manner. \end{itemize}
+\tibin{ Our main contribution is a direct 3D mesh editing algorithm with user-specified feature preservation that yields a global context-aware realistically deformed mesh by dragging just a few mesh vertices.
+More specific contributions are: } \tibin{ \begin{itemize} \item We integrate the requirement of satisfying user-specified geometric constraints while utilizing the global context obtained through the use of 2D priors from a large-scale generative model.
+We believe our approach is the first in this direction. \item A new formulation of the mesh deformation problem through a novel geometric regularizer that allows more granularity to the deformation result and more specific user control of stretch and rigidity. \item A new loss function is defined as a weighted combination of user-specified vertex constraints, \tibin{a geometric regularizer} and a DDS score using the 2D prior collectively optimizes for geometry and realism in the deformed shape. \end{itemize} }

-\section{Related Work}
+\section{Related work}

 In basic terms, geometric editing techniques can be divided into data-driven and non-data-driven methods.
 Non-data-driven shape deformation techniques typically frame the editing operation as an optimization problem~\cite{yuan2021revisit} where user constraints are coupled with a regularizer that guides the rest of the shape.
 Shape regularizers come in two flavors: physically-based regularizers that try to minimize physically-based energy functions, often based on elastic energies~\cite{chen2023local} and geometric regularizers that try to preserve the original shape of the object and are often based on shape differential operators~\cite{botsch2007linear,sorkine2007rigid,chao2010simple}.